EugeneHSS/SimpleNoteTakingApp/README.md

 ### Using Visual Studio

-1. Open the solution in the project root or the project file `App/SimpleNoteTakingApp.csproj` in Visual Studio.
+1. Open the solution in the project root `SimpleNoteTakingApp.sln` or the project file `App/SimpleNoteTakingApp.csproj` in Visual Studio.
 2. Set the build configuration to **Release** and run the application.
 3. A terminal window will open with the app ready for input.